Vatnar/UIAOBSIDIAN/25V/IKT104 Mikrokontrollere/Serial and parallel communication.md

 ![[Pasted image 20250214082337.png]]
 the sides need to agree on how long one byte is and so on.
 Need to setup speed.
 Or you can use a clock, goes up and down every other time.
-Every time it changes, there is red a new bit from the bata line We need the clock to synchronize
+Every time it changes, there is red a new bit from the data line We need the clock to synchronize